 Thurgood Marshall Receiving NAACP Plaque from Carl Murphy, ca. 1956.
 Paul Henderson, HEN.00.A2-148.

 Before Baltimore native Thurgood Marshall (1908–1993) became the first African American U.S. Supreme Court justice, he was a lawyer directing legal operations for the NAACP from 1940 to 1961.
 Known for many of his great accomplishments during the struggle for civil rights, his most noted are the Murray v.
 Pearson (1936) and Brown v.
 Board of Education of Topeka (1954).
-In the former case, Marshall, along with Charles Hamilton Houston broke the walls of segregation in 1935 when they secured the admission of Donald Gaines Murray to the University of Maryland School of Law, which before then denied admission to blacks.
-The former and most well-known Marshall case was a landmark decision that decreed separate public schools for black and white students was unconstitutional in 1954.
+In the former case, Marshall, along with Charles Hamilton Houston broke the walls of segregation in 1935 when they secured the admission of Donald Gaines Murray to the University of Maryland School of Law, which before then denied admission to African Americans.
+The former and most well-known Marshall case was a landmark decision that decreed separate public schools for African American and white students was unconstitutional in 1954.

 Thurgood Marshall receiving NAACP lifetime membership plaque from Carl Murphy [editor of the Afro-American newspaper]

 4 in. x 5 in. acetate negative

 Maryland Historical Society

 Founded in 1912, the Baltimore Branch of the NAACP is the second oldest in the country.
 In response to legal segregation in education, housing, and employment, Dr. Carl Murphy, editor of the Afro-American newspaper, called a meeting with fourteen community leaders in 1935 in an effort to revitalize the branch.
 Dr. Lillie May Carroll Jackson was one of the fourteen and from then until 1970, she would be president of the Baltimore Branch.
 The association’s membership in 1965 totaled 440,538 in 1,642 branches throughout the U.S.